Pedram-Lab/bmbc-sim/README.md

-# ECM simulations
+# Biomechanical and Biochemical Simulator
-A collection of scripts for solving problems that arise in extracellular matrix simulations using [NGSolve](https://ngsolve.org/).
+The Biomechanical and Biochemical Simulator (BMBC-Sim) is a multi-physics simulation framework for simulating coupled mechanical and chemical processes in biological models using [NGSolve](https://ngsolve.org/).

 ### Setup
 This project uses [uv]() to manage the environment and dependencies.